sachin4594/svaidya.github.io/_pages/research_page.md

 <br><br>

 Some key questions that inform my research:<br>
-- Can we find novel strategies for trapping and guiding light at the nanoscale to achieve strong light-matter coupling?<br>
+- Can we find novel strategies for trapping and guiding light at the nanoscale?<br>
 - What new functionalities can be achieved by leveraging nanophotonics for scintillation?
 <br><br>